e4lime/unity-gamejam-template/README.md

 -----

 ## List of Thirdparty Libraries and tools
 Recommended thirdparty libraries and tools.
-All thirdparty folders are listed in the .gitignore file.
+All thirdparty folders SHOULD (double check) be listed in the .gitignore file.
 Comment out those you want to commit or flip with an exclamation mark (!).

 DON'T commit PAID content, remember that paid content will still exist in git-history after you remove them.